walmartlabs/lacinia/docs/tutorial/testing-1.rst

 When it comes to testing, your first thought should be at what level of granularity testing should occur.
-`Unit testing` is generally testing the smallest possible bit of code; in Clojure terms, testing a single function.
+`Unit testing` is generally testing the smallest possible bit of code; in Clojure terms, testing a single function, ideally isolated from everything else.

-`Integration testing` is at a higher level, testing how several elements of the system work together.
+`Integration testing` is testing at a higher level, testing how several elements of the system work together.

 Our application is layered as follows: